halfprice06/lexmagic/README.md

 LexMagic is a legal answering service that grounds its answers in web searches, legal statutes and case law using vector embeddings such that its responses are more reliable than a typical AI chatbot.

-Atticus is a work in progress and likely has many bugs.
+LexMagic is a work in progress and likely has many bugs.
 Its answers are not to be trusted nor do they qualify as legal advice.
 Always consult a licensed attorney for professinoal legal advice.

 ## Getting Started